 Whether it’s too vague or infrequent, poor feedback results in disengaged employees and high turnover rates in the workplace.

-Let’s say you acknowledge your approach to feedback might need some fine-tuning.
+Let’s say you acknowledge your approach to feedback might need some … fine-tuning.

-1. Frame Your Feedback as a Net Positive
+1. Frame feedback as a net positive

 Despite popular belief, managers don’t need to tiptoe around criticizing their employees.

-Below are some examples of how legitimate criticism can be framed as positive, constructive feedback.
+Here are some examples of how legitimate criticism can be framed as positive, constructive feedback.

 |Positive Framing||Negative Framing|